SystemRDL/PeakRDL-regblock/docs/rdl_features/external.rst

     The bit-width of this signal always matches the CPUIF's bus width, regardless of the regwidth.

+    If the register does not contain any writable fields, this signal is omitted.

 hwif_out..wr_biten
     Active-high bit-level write-enable strobes.
     Only asserted bit positions will change the register value during a write transfer.

+    If the register does not contain any writable fields, this signal is omitted.

 Read Response